-After lunch we can enjoy a gelato each as we are guided by our local English speaking guide, through the streets and piazzas.
-Piazza Garibaldi is a spectacular piazza overlooked by mountains, where people come from all over Europe to watch the jousting re-enactment that is held here every year.
-We can drink and refill our water bottles with the pure mountain water from the main fountain near the piazza.
-The water is bought down from the mountains by the Aqueduct that was built back in Roman times!
+We will be guided by our local English speaking guide, through the streets with confetti (sugared almonds) on display, and refill our water bottles from the main fountain near the piazza.
+The water is brought down from the mountains by the Aqueduct that was built back in Roman times.

 After we have explored Sulmona, we will make our way to Pacentro.
-Pacentro has been a mountain retreat since Roman times and is also the birthplace of Madonna’s grandparents.
-We will visit a surprising church, Caldora Castle with its towers that give the village its distinct silhouette, and a little house that has remained unchanged for hundreds of years.
+Pacentro has been a mountain retreat since Roman times and more recently, it is known for being the birthplace of (the singer) Madonna’s grandparents.
+We will visit Caldora Castle, with its towers that give the village its distinct silhouette, and a little house that has remained unchanged for hundreds of years.

 Another scenic drive will bring us to Pettorano Sul Gizio.
-We can take our time exploring its narrow alleys and its nooks and crannies.
-Make sure you have your camera as Pettorano Sul Gizio and Pacentro are both awarded with the title “I Borghi più belli d’Italia” meaning that they are amongst the most beautiful villages in Italy.
+We can take our time exploring its narrow alleys and many nook and crannies.
+Make sure you have your camera ready, as Pettorano Sul Gizio and Pacentro are both awarded with the title “I Borghi più belli d’Italia” meaning that they are amongst the most beautiful villages in Italy.
 In the main piazza we will enjoy a refreshment or aperitivo.

-After lunch in Loreto Aprutino we will visit two well known wineries in the area.
-We will learn about the production of the typical wines: Trebbiano D’Abruzzo (Katri’s favourite white wine), Pecorino and the renowned red wine Montepulciano.
-At these wineries we will be able to explore the grounds and taste some exceptional examples of of these varieties.
+This afternoon will be spent as afternoons should, sipping wine at a local winery.
+We will learn about the production of the typical wines: Trebbiano D’Abruzzo, Pecorino and the renowned red wine, Montepulciano, explore the grounds and taste some exceptional examples of of these varieties.